 The isolation of the structure is key: we can consider a structure isolated once we have identified and accounted for all sources of restraint and loading.
-For example, to neglect the self-weight of a beam that is to be constructed would be problematic as the built beam would receive gravitational energy that had not been accounted for in the design, possibly precipitating collapse.
+For example, to neglect the self-weight of a beam is problematic as the beam receives gravitational energy not accounted for, possibly leading to collapse.